Applications for Marketplace Vendors will open in December 2021.

 Make Studio is an inclusive art center in Baltimore.
 It is the only organization of its kind in Maryland, offering a specialized studio program for adults with disabilities who wish to exhibit and sell their artwork.
 Studio artists work in a range of styles and media, often preferring portraiture, landscapes, animals, and humorous pop culture topics as their subject matter.

 Ted Nichols is a contemporary folk artist known for wood sculptures reminiscent of popular American art of the 18th and 19th centuries.
-Noah’s Art Folk Art features an array of wood carvings of original design inspired by nature, history, and biblical scenes.
-Pieces include personalized sculptures of pets, chess and checker sets, Noah’s Ark sets and wooden bowls.
+Noah’s Art Folk Art features an array of wood carvings of original designs inspired by nature, history, and biblical scenes.
+Popular pieces include personalized sculptures of pets, chess sets, and Noah’s Ark tableaus.

-The Painted Screen Society of Baltimore, Inc. (Catonsville, MD)
+The Painted Screen Society of Baltimore with John Iampieri (Catonsville, Maryland)

-Painting colorful scenes on woven wire mesh window and door screens has been a tradition in Baltimore City’s rowhouse neighborhoods since 1913.
-These landscapes and contemporary images are functional as well as beautiful.
-From inside you can see out, but no one can see in.
-Screen Painters and members of the Painted Screen Society bring this enduring folk art tradition to Salisbury in the form of decorative window screens, banners, and a range of objects using woven wire as the canvas.
+Painting colorful scenes on woven-wire-mesh-window and door screens has been a tradition in Baltimore’s rowhouse neighborhoods since 1913.
+These landscapes and contemporary images are functional as well as beautiful: from inside you can see out, but no one can see in.
+Screen painters and members of the Painted Screen Society, an educational organization whose aim is to preserve this art form, bring this enduring urban folk art tradition to Salisbury in the form of decorative window screens, banners, and a range of objects using woven wire as the canvas.

-Maryland artist Ashley Chiang puts a unique twist on traditional quilling., PaperLiberated features vibrant monograms in various colors and sizes, abstract works, flowers, and mandalas, all created entirely by hand.
+Maryland artist Ashley Chiang puts a unique twist on traditional quilling, an art form dating back to French and Italian clergy during the Renaissance.
+PaperLiberated features vibrant monograms in various colors and sizes, abstract works, flowers, and mandalas, all created entirely by hand.

-Maryland artist, Rachel Alvarez, paints vibrant watercolor art and illustrations that celebrate the simple joys of everyday living.
+Rachel Alvarez paints vibrant watercolor art and illustrations that celebrate the simple joys of everyday living.
 Her specialties include a range of custom state landscape paintings, food illustrations, home and pet portraits, and unique wedding guestbook art and invitations.